-The University requires all student organizations to register travel through the NAU Service Team portal when it is more than 50 miles from the Flagstaff campus.
+The University requires all student organizations to register travel through the NAU Service Team portal when it is more than 50 miles from the Flagstaff campus and/or when the student orgaization would seek reimbursement from NAU (reimbursement is not guaranteed).
 The NAU Service Team can support all travel plans including lodging, flights, etc. Visit nau.service-now.com/hr for more information.
 Making travel arrangements can be expensive and time consuming and student organizations should begin to plan well in advance of the travel dates.
+All students who are planning to travel need to complete the Annual Travel Certification form.
+The next step will be to submit the travel case.